dubinsky/dubinsky/_posts/2024-07-04-DevPod-is-wonderful.md

   - life-in-the-cloud
 date: 2024-07-04
 ---
+Updated in December 2025.

 DevPod: the best way to run development workstations in the cloud (and outside of it), a way to set it up and some ideas on how to make it even better.

 *Update December 2025*: I still think something like DevPod is a great idea, but I an starting to have doubts about DevPod's implementation: one of the things I loved about DevPod was the immediate attention from the DevPod developers to the issues I raised and suggestions I made.
 Unfortunately, a year and a half later none of those issues are fixed :(

+Plot thickens: even though official DevPod developers claim that they are not abandoning the open source DevPod project, it does seem to be [abandoned](https://github.com/loft-sh/devpod/issues/1915); [skevetter](https://github.com/skevetter) [stepped up](https://github.com/loft-sh/devpod/issues/1946), [forked](https://github.com/skevetter/devpod) the project, shipped some updates and invited collaboration.

 * TOC
 {:toc}